Reichsrat (Germany)

-After the National Socialists took control in 1933, they centralized all power, including that of the states.
-The Reichsrat no longer had a function to perform and was dissolved by law on 14 February 1934.
+After the Nazis took control in 1933, they centralized all power, including that of the states.
+The Reichsrat no longer had a function to perform and was abolished by law on 14 February 1934.

 Composition

 The Reichsrat was composed of representatives of the eighteen German states, whose governments appointed its members.
 According to Article 63 of the Weimar Constitution, "the states shall be represented in the Reichsrat by members of their ministries".
 All Reichsrat deputies had an imperative mandate – that is, they were bound by instructions from the governmental body that had appointed them.
 The number of representatives from the constituent states was based on their population.
 Article 61 guaranteed each state at least one vote and therefore one member.
 In the case of larger states, one vote was originally allotted for every one million inhabitants.
 A Reich law of 24 March 1921 lowered the number to every 700,000 inhabitants and provided that a remainder of at least 350,000 inhabitants be counted as 700,000.
 No state was allowed to have more than two-fifths of all votes, or members.